kzvonarek/T-bert/README.md

 I created melodies, beats, loops, and incoporated reverb, pitch adjustments, and other necessary sound additions.
 It all came together to form a playful, energetic, and vibrant soundtrack for a just as vibrant and funky feeling game that is T-bert.

-Here's how the *Menu Music* looks with the overlapping and put together audio tracks in Reaper
+Here's how the *Menu Music* looks with the overlapping and put together audio tracks in Reaper:
 <img width="1440" alt="Menu Music in Reaper" src="https://user-images.githubusercontent.com/112907563/191397210-2a840bc1-4d47-4aa2-953a-39e699304ef1.png">

 ---